 Do you live within Hampshire, Surrey or West Sussex?
 Are you aged 7-11, have a child of that age either with an interest in writing or a wish to increase their confidence in literacy?
 If so, these lively and interactive 6-week creative writing courses for Key Stage 2 children might be just what you are looking for.
 Children can come and learn some new writing techniques, practice what they have been taught in school, work alone or towards a national or local writing competition, all with a chance for mentoring thereafter.
 Friendships form a big part of what goes on: the children enjoy not only spending time with others who like to use their ideas and imaginations in a creative environment, but also the benefits of sharing their work with others.

 Currently based at the Alton Maltings Centre in Alton, the courses are held on Saturday mornings between 9.30 am and 11.00 am with limited places per course.
-Course 19 is up and running with an emphasis on diary/journal entries, looking at self-expression and the appreciation of life’s positives, running on to a discussion and debate of what body image means to the young.
-Course 20 will be planning, editing and reviewing the next Bonkers Book, carrying on with discussions and writings on emotions, body image and what it means to be in today’s world, as well as running our very popular artwork table with college volunteer, Tabs.
+Course 20 is up and running with planning, editing and reviewing the next Bonkers Book, carrying on with discussions and writings on emotions, body image and what it means to be in today’s world, as well as running our very popular artwork table with college volunteer, Tabs.

 We are currently looking for another college volunteer to help with writing skills.
-Please contact Alton College for further details or email us direct 🙂
+Please contact us direct by emailing email@example.com or phoning 01420 587351.

 Dates for the remainder of the school year 2017/2018 are:

 Course 20: 11th, 18th, 25th and December 2nd and 9th

 Course 21: January 6th, 13th, 20th, 27th and February 3rd (double)

 Course 22: February 24 and March 3rd, 10th, 17th and 24th (double)